BGehrels/parameter-validation/README.md

 How to get this?
 ----------------
-You will (soon) find the lib at Maven Central.
+You will find the lib at Maven Central.
 Just add the following lines to your pom.xml:

     <dependency>
     	<groupId>info.gehrels</groupId>